PoofyEnigma/chaster-python-sdk/README.md

 | Partner Configurations            |         |           |            |          |            |          |
 | Public Locks                      | done    | done      | done       | done     | done       |          |
 | Extensions - Verification Picture | done    | done      | done       | done     | done       |          |

-### Backlog

-- need more/better extension dump handling.
-May need to reformat extension handler
-- documenting enums as parameters
-- Request prevalidation, yes or no?
-- Integration test, isolate by function
-- util.safe_dump_parameter

-#### Rate limiting and Delaying

-- Chaster has a sequence of retry headers that may not be honored by the Retry library.
-I should do more handling in this regard and provide functions for to interface with the current state of the retries
-- Remove delay and apply intelligent rate limiting reaction

-#### Authentication and Safe Logging

-Would need to utilize a credentials stack object in order to simplify finding credentials should the SDK open to support more types of authentication. support clientId/clientSecret unsupported authentication
-- abstract away success status codes to a wasSuccessful function?
-  - I would leverage logging instead
-  - Redact bearer token from logs

 # v0.2.0 - Helpful Mocks